Pet Photography 101: How to Take Perfect Photos of Your Pet with Your Smart Phone

 While adorable pet pictures come from all angles, it can oftentimes be helpful to get down to eye level with your pet to capture the best shot.

 Most importantly, just remember to have fun when capturing your pet’s unique personality!
-If you do decide to post to social media, make sure to tag us at @iandloveandyoupet and use #myilypet.
+If you do decide to post to social media, make sure to tag us at @iandloveandyoupet.
 We cannot wait to see what you snap!